Imaginary Numbers

 No luck!
 Always positive, or zero.

-It seems like you cannot multiply a number by itself to get a negative answer ...
+It seems that we cannot multiply a number by itself to get a negative answer ...

 ... but imagine that there is such a number (call it i for imaginary) that could do this: